 Montessori elementary students study both broadly and deeply, covering many subjects not attempted in traditional schools.
 The children often develop expertise in a subject that is especially interesting to them.
 Because there is not a rigid schedule or prescribed curriculum that the whole class must follow, your child can focus intensely on her self-chosen work, with minimal interruption.
 At the same time, she will collaborate with the teacher to ensure that the basic skills for each grade are mastered.
 A version of the public school standards is available to the class, and the teacher facilitates your child’s use of these standards as a guide to her work choices.
 To support her individualized plan of study, the teacher meets with her regularly to plan and assess her progress.

 Two important components of the elementary program are the Use of Technology to explore the world beyond the classroom, as well as what we call “Going Out.”
-Our Media Lap at Montessori ONE Elementary Academy will enable elementary students to conduct research on topics of interest.
+Our Media Lap at Montessori ONE Academy's elementary will enable elementary students to conduct research on topics of interest.
 Going Out occurs for a group of children when exploration of a topic exhausts the resources of the classroom.
 We want the children to be comfortable navigating the world, not just our classrooms.
 So, we have a few excellent books, but not everything there is to read about a topic.
 We have many evocative art and construction materials, but probably not the one perfect thing that a group of children need to build their model.
 As a result, the children must “go out” beyond the limits of the classroom to find the information or resource that they need.

 A Going Out is a planned undertaking by a small group of children.
 They find a resource in the community, schedule the outing, arrange for their own transportation and supervision (by staff or parent volunteers), prepare themselves for the experience, conduct themselves with dignity while out in public, and return to share their research with the rest of the class.
 Each Going Out is an entire course of study on independence, responsibility, and good citizenship —to say nothing of the intellectual rewards that children get from such experience.
 Montessori elementary children go out to the public library, to museums, to farms, to local businesses and public service institutions.
 They visit other schools and consult with experts.
 They attend plays, ballets, concerts, public lectures, tours, and other civic offerings.
 They spend time outside, having direct experiences with the natural world.
 Montessori children might go out occasionally or often, but the experiences are always deeply personal and memorable.